IQSS/dataverse/doc/sphinx-guides/source/admin/integrations.rst

 Whole Tale
 ++++++++++

 `Whole Tale <https://www.wholetale.org>`_  enables researchers to analyze data using popular tools including Jupyter and RStudio with the ultimate goal of supporting publishing of reproducible research packages.
+Users can
+`import data from Dataverse

-For installation instructions, see the :doc:`/installation/external-tools` section of the Installation Guide or the `Integration <https://wholetale.readthedocs.io/users_guide/integration.html>`_ section of the Whole Tale User Guide.
+<https://wholetale.readthedocs.io/en/stable/users_guide/manage.html>`_ via identifier (e.g., DOI, URI, etc) or through the External Tools integration.
+For installation instructions, see the :doc:`/installation/external-tools` section of this Installation Guide or the `Integration <https://wholetale.readthedocs.io/users_guide/stable/integration.html>`_ section of the Whole Tale User Guide.

 Discoverability
 ---------------